 The New Default.
 Your hub for building smart, fast, and sustainable AI software

-Automated code review is the process of using artificial intelligence (AI) and machine learning (ML), sometimes enhanced with natural language processing (NLP), to automatically evaluate source code for bugs, security risks, style issues, and deviations from best practices.
-These AI-powered tools integrate with pull request systems, IDEs, and CI/CD pipelines to provide instant feedback and improvement suggestions, helping developers maintain higher code quality, accelerate delivery, and reduce the need for manual reviews.
+Automated code review uses AI and machine learning — sometimes combined with natural language processing — to evaluate source code for bugs, security risks, style issues, and deviations from best practices.
+These tools integrate with pull request systems, IDEs, and CI/CD pipelines to deliver instant feedback, helping teams maintain code quality without relying entirely on manual review.

 Manual code review is, and will remain, a critical part of our process.
-But let's be honest, it faces modern challenges.
-It's time-consuming, and the quality of a review can vary significantly from one developer to another.
+But it faces two new pressures that are forcing the issue.

-• Providing a Consistent Baseline: Manual review quality can vary.
-More critically, what about those edge cases?
-Think of an internal tool managed by one person, or a developer handling urgent maintenance on a legacy project.
-In these scenarios, a peer is not always immediately available for a full review.
-This creates a potential quality gap.
+The first is consistency.
+Manual review quality varies between developers.
+For an internal tool managed by one person, or a developer handling urgent maintenance on a legacy project, a peer is not always immediately available for a full review.
+This creates a quality gap that can go unaddressed for too long.

-• The AI-Generated Code Tsunami: Tools like GitHub Copilot and Cursor are now integral to our workflow, but they dramatically increase the sheer volume of code in each pull request.
-It's becoming unrealistic to expect a human reviewer to catch every subtle bug or logic flaw in a massive, AI-assisted PR.
+The second is volume.
+Tools like GitHub Copilot and Cursor are now integral to our workflow, but they dramatically increase the sheer volume of code in each pull request.
+Expecting a human reviewer to catch every subtle bug or logic flaw in a massive, AI-assisted PR is becoming unrealistic.

 We needed an "AI-powered co-reviewer" to help us manage this new reality.
 To be clear, this was never about replacing human oversight.
 At Monterail, we strongly encourage and require human code review.
 The goal was to reduce the cognitive load on our human reviewers, act as a consistent baseline for quality, and provide that invaluable "second set of eyes."